minio/docs/source/index.rst

       /administration/bucket-replication
       /administration/concepts

-.. cond:: k8s or container or macos or windows
+.. cond:: k8s or openshift or container or macos or windows

    .. toctree::
       :titlesonly: